Southeast Missouri's Lake Escape

 An abundance of waterfowl may be seen along Asher Creek and in the nearby cove, which is designated as a winter waterfowl refuge.
 Visitors should watch for wintering birds, such as eagles, ospreys and a number of duck species.
 Other inhabitants include great blue herons, multitudes of songbirds, and barred and great horned owls.

 Visitors can take in all of these natural features while exploring several miles of trails that wind their way through the park.
 Lake Wappapello Trail, designed for hiking, backpacking, equestrian and all-terrain bicycling, wanders through varied and rugged Ozark upland terrain.
 Another hiking trail follows the edge of the lake, past the Allison Cemetery, and up the ridge where visitors can enjoy a superb view of the sun setting over the lake.
 Asher Creek Trail includes a hike along the waterfowl refuge area of the lake.
 For a less strenuous walk, Lake View Trail offers a scenic route near the picnic area.

 Visitors wishing to stay overnight have two lodging options.
-Eight modern cabins with kitchens are available with advance reservations.
+Nine modern cabins with kitchens are available with advance reservations.
 Perfect for families, these air-conditioned and heated cabins come equipped with linens, kitchen supplies, picnic tables and grills.
 Four rustic camper cabins are also available for reservation.
 Campers have a choice of two campgrounds -- one perched on the ridge and one nestled near the lake.
 Each campground features hot showers, modern restrooms, laundry facilities and sanitary dumping stations.
 Campsites range from basic to electric hookups.